 6. Encouragement of feedback for the software development to meet the requirements of end-users and stakeholders.

-7. Simplicity follows the Agile principles over team processes that involve development practices, setting up Scrum Artifacts and Scrum meetings.
+7. Simplicity follows the Agile principles over team processes that involve development practices and Scrum meetings.

 8. Quick discussion of test reports and bug fixes through regular standups.